igufler/igufler.github.io/index.md

     <div style="flex: 1;">Ivan Gufler is a Ph.D.
 Candidate in Economics at Luiss Guido Carli.
 He received his master’s degree in Economics and Finance (curriculum Quantitative Economics) from Ca’ Foscary University.<br>
 <br>

-He is currently visiting PhD student at the department of Finance of HEC Paris (until january 2024).<br>
+He is currently a visiting PhD student at the department of Finance of HEC Paris (until january 2024).<br>

 <br>